-The most common mistake that new restaurateurs end up making is spending the entire capital in setting up the restaurant, and not saving enough working capital for later.
+The most common restaurant management mistakes that new restaurateurs end up making is spending the entire capital in setting up the restaurant, and not saving enough working capital for later.
 The delusion is that the restaurant would generate ample revenue every month right from day 1.

 It is better to scale down the project and keep a healthy working capital that would last for 6-8 months at least.
 Also, the initial amount invested is quite huge, and a premature exit can lead to huge losses.
 It takes some time to reach the breakeven point; it is important to save working capital until then.